Router Jig Basic Instructions.

 This video shows how to set the jig for installing a latch or lock.

-Routers have play in them so try cutting with the plunge locked and if too tight, unlock the plunge to cut a little bigger.
+Routers have play in them so try cutting with the plunge locked and if the fit is too tight, unlock the plunge to cut a little bigger.

 It all takes practice getting to know your router and jig but once you get the hang of it, it's brilliant.